FordPipatkittikul/spring-boot-unit-testing/README.md

 - assertNotSame : Assert that items do not refer to same object. **in terms of Object reference**
 - assertTrue : Assert that condition is true.
 - assertFalse : Assert that condition is false.
-- assertArrayEquals : Assert that both object arrays are deeply equal
+- assertArrayEquals : Assert that both object arrays are deeply equal.
 - assertIterableEquals : Assert that both object iterables are deeply equal. **An "iterable" is an instance of a class that implements the java.lang.Iterable interface Examples: ArrayList, LinkedList, HashSet, TreeSet**
-- assertLinesMatch : Assert that both lists of strings match
+- assertLinesMatch : Assert that both lists of strings match.
+- assertThrows Assert that an executable throws an exception of expected type.
+- assertTimeoutPreemptively Assert that an executable completes before given timeout is exceeded

 ## 1.3 Lifecycle